 Artists working on the project include Skyler Anderson, Lisa Bayliss*, Joel Bernbaum*, Jennifer Dawn Bishop, Brooklynn Bitner, Tim Bratton, Yulissa Campos, Darryl Dozlaw, Danny Knight, Alan Long*, Yvette Nolan, Curtis Peeteetuce, Joelle Peters, Marcel Petit, Shanda Stefanson, Donna-Michelle St. Bernard, Amanda Trapp, Stephen Waldschmidt and many more to come.

-We Treaty People premieres January 28 with nine plays for the ear and nine artist interview episodes.
+We Treaty People premieres early 2022 with nine plays for the ear and nine artist interview episodes.
 Made possible by a grant from Canada Council for the Arts.

 Other events coming this season: